- Prospective Students

 Finalist, 2011 James B. Recchie Design Award, Columbus Landmarks Foundation

 Winner, 2011 Craftsmanship Award, Builders Exchange of Central Ohio, for the cast-in-place north/south external concrete stairs.

 The Ohio State University recognizes that the built environment has a profound impact on our economy, productivity and the natural environment.
 The College of Public Health has the potential to demonstrate to the occupants and the greater community that building technology, science and operations can improve performance and reduce energy demands.
 A few highlights of Cunz Hall are:

-Cunz Hall will be the first renovated building on campus to be LEED-certified, expected to achieve at least LEED Silver Certification.
+Cunz Hall is the first renovated building with wet labs on campus to be LEED-certified, and achieved LEED Silver Certification in October 2013.

 - Interior spaces glow with natural light from new windows, atriums, and glass walls.

 - The building still has 90 percent of its original walls, floors and ceilings.

 - Advanced heating and cooling equipment minimize the college's carbon footprint and reduces energy operating costs by 27 percent.